hahnlab/CAGEE/docs/architecture/0009-calculate-root-distribution-from-user-input.md

 ## Decision

-A rootdist argument will be made available.
+For simulations, a rootdist argument will be made available.
 The possible formats will be as follows:

-- rootdist=gamma:alpha:beta
+- rootdist=gamma:k:theta
 - rootdist=fixed:value
 - rootdist=file:filename
-- rootdist=estimate

-If the user does not provide a rootdist argument, _estimate_ will be assumed.
+If the user does not provide a rootdist argument, the gamma distribution (k=0.75, theta=30) will be used.
 The root distribution will be calculated from the sub-argument:

-- gamma: a gamma probability will be used with the specified alpha and beta
+- gamma: a gamma probability will be used with the specified k and theta
 - fixed: all root values will be identical.
 The correct prior probability is unclear.
 - file: The user has specified a root distribution.
 Use that.

-- estimate: estimate a gamma distribution from the --infile value.
-If no infile is specified, use a gamma distribution (0.25, 10)
+For estimations, a prior argument will be made available.
+- prior=gamma:k:theta

+If the user does not provide a prior argument, the gamma distribution (k=0.75, theta=30) will be used.

+Specifying a --rootdist argument without the --simulate argument will result in an error.
+Specifying a --prior argument with the --simulate argument will result in an error.
+Specifying an --infile argument with the --simulate argument will result in an error.

 ## Consequences